The Power of Gratitude and Its Impact On Workplace Performance

-In state gratitude, you get a quick boost to your mood and an emotional nudge toward positivity because of whatever happened.
-Someone does you a favor and you feel (however momentarily) grateful to them for doing so.
+In a state of gratitude, you get a quick boost to your mood and an emotional nudge toward positivity because of whatever happened.
+Someone does you a favor, and you feel (however momentarily) grateful to them for doing so.
 It’s a short-lived thing that can wear off pretty quickly.

 What Are the Benefits of Gratitude?

 Cultivating a pervasive sense of gratitude can have some pretty profound personal benefits.
 For instance, people who are more grateful experience lower levels of stress overall.
 They also sleep better, enjoy better health and less cellular inflammation, and can deal with difficult situations with greater equanimity.